Unsupervised Learning of Neurosymbolic Encoders: Neurosymbolic Encoders

 \section{Neurosymbolic Encoders}

 ~ The structure of our neurosymbolic encoder is shown in the right diagram of Figure \ref{fig:model}.
 The latent representation $\bfz = [\Zneural, \Zsymb]$ is partitioned into neurally encoded $\Zneural$ and programmatically encoded $\Zsymb$.
-This approach boasts several advantages: \begin{itemize}[leftmargin=2em] \item The symbolic component of the latent representation is programmatically interpretable. \item The neural component can encode any residual information not captured by the program, which maintains the model's capacity compared to standard deep encoders. \item By incorporating a modular design, we can leverage state-of-the-art learning algorithms for both differentiable encoder-decoder training and program synthesis. \end{itemize}
+This approach boasts several advantages: \begin{itemize} \item The symbolic component of the latent representation is programmatically interpretable. \item The neural component can encode any residual information not captured by the program, which maintains the model's capacity compared to deep encoders (see synthetic experiment in Section \ref{sec:q1}). \item By incorporating a modular design, we can leverage state-of-the-art learning algorithms for both differentiable encoder-decoder training and program synthesis. \end{itemize}